-Niagari is a coagulant you can use to make tofu.
+Nigari is a coagulant that can be used to make tofu.

 Making tofu is quite simple.
 The general idea is, you want to make soy milk, curdle the soy milk, then press the curds together.
 The most time consuming part is stirring the pot when cooking the soy milk and trying to squeeze out every last drop of soy milk!